-Difference between retaining an interest and reservation of a benefit or advantage
+Difference between retaining an interest and reservation of a benefit or advantage a right or interest retained in an estate being conveyed.

 The focus of the arrangements in the public rulings is on the distinction between a reservation of property, and a retention of property.
 Case law has established that section 70(2) applies if there is a "reservation" of a benefit or advantage to the transferor, but not where there has been a retention of some property.